isabella232/api-lab/events.md

 Lab Exercises
 -------------

+In the following labs will be generating events for display in TrueSight Intelligence using the provide REST APIs

 ### Exercise 2.1 - Event Create

+In this initial exercise we generate an event with the minimum number of inputs.
+The minimum pieces of data to generate an event consists of:

+-

 1. Click on _Exercise 2.1 Event Create_
 2. Click on _Send_ button